SPEAKING

 After being tossed in the air by a 700-pound bull, trampled, and then gored in the stomach, bullfighter Cristina Sánchez said, “I can’t wait to get back in the ring.
 To be in front of a bull is a feeling so great that it can’t be described.
 Outside the ring, I am a normal, shy girl.
 But in the ring, I am transformed.
 I'm not a girl anymore, I am a bullfighter."

-This talk captures the struggle and the triumphs of this fascinating subculture of women who have performed with bulls since 2000 B.C.
+This talk captures the struggle and the triumphs of this fascinating subculture of women who have a history of performing with bulls since 2000 B.C.
 It focuses on bloodless bullfights along Texas border towns and central California.
-It does not take a position on the politics of bullfighting, but instead focuses on the cultural and symbolic implications of women gaining access and anchoring an undeniable presence in this machismo-dominated industry.
+Rather than taking a position on the ethics of bullfighting, instead it centers on the cultural and symbolic implications of women gaining access, and anchoring an undeniable presence in this machismo-dominated industry.

 VIDEO